 And yes it is true,

 I have struck terror into men’s hearts,

-seen them cry like infants on the battlefield pathetic with fear.
+seen them cry on the battlefield pathetic with fear.

 Once, I washed the blood from a dead man on the ground